TKondolab/flygastrula2/README.md

 ### Run the viewer

-On your terminal, move to top of project directory.
+On your terminal, move to top of viewer directory.
 ```
 cd flygastrula2_viewer
 ```